julelang/manual/src/integrated-jule/interoperability/structures.md

 ## Using Different Field Identifiers

-You can use different field identifiers in your Jule code.
+You can use different field identifiers for bind structures in your Jule code.
 In fact, a kind of alias to the original identifier.
-Just use the `#export` compiler directive in your field tags.
+Just use the `#export` compiler directive in your field tags to define an alias.

 For example:
 ```jule